Table of Contents

 - Details about your hobbies and interests.
 Evaluators don’t need to know the stories behind your hobbies or interests.

 - Miscellaneous extra content.
-Adding unnecessary information just to make your resume lengthy will only result in lost interest of the evaluator.
+Adding unnecessary information just to make your resume lengthy will only result in the lost interest of the evaluator.

 So there you have it!
 Everything you need to know for writing a good resume – both format and content-wise.